x

 The final indication for chin augmentation is when there has been significant age-related bone resorption (osteoporosis) of the jaw bone directly in front of the jowls.
 The bone loss makes the jowls look worse.
 In this situation, a chin implant can augment the pre-jowl depressions and hide the jowls, giving the patient a more refined, straight jawline.

-You should also be in good overall health and have realistic expectations to be a good candidate for this cosmetic procedure.
+You should also be in good overall health and have realistic expectations to be a good candidate for this cosmetic surgery.

 Chin Augmentation Gallery